Last Updated on

 Adults admire and long for the innate childlike wonder of youth.
 This quote is a reminder that its not a given we lose our curiosity and enthusiasm as we age, and that age is just a number.

 There are plenty of Einstein quotes about knowledge, education, facts, and imagination, but we think this quote sums up his philosophy quite nicely.

 Imagination is a skill, an innate way of thinking and living, whereas knowledge is something that can be gained (and lost).

-If your child is struggling with school or memorizing facts, spelling, or other aspects of education, remind them that their imagination is a wonderful superpower!
+If your child is struggling with school or memorizing facts, counting, spelling, or other aspects of education, remind them that their imagination is a wonderful superpower!